emrancub/Design-and-Implementation-of-a-Diabetic-Disease/README.md

-# Diabetic Disease Identification Algorithm
+# Design and Implementation of a Diabetic Disease Identification Algorithm Based on Data Mining

 ## Introduction

-This repository contains the implementation of a Diabetic Disease Identification Algorithm based on data mining, developed as part of a Master's thesis project at Northeastern University, China.
-The project is supervised by Professor Chen Dongming.
+Welcome to the repository for the implementation of a Diabetic Disease Identification Algorithm, developed as part of a Master's thesis project at Northeastern University, China.
+This project is supervised by Professor Chen Dongming.

 ## Table of Contents